gschmutz/kafka-workshop/05-working-with-avro-and-java/README.md

-# Working with Kafka from Java
+# Working with Avro and Java
-In this workshop we will learn how to produce and consume messages using the [Kafka Java API](https://kafka.apache.org/documentation/#api).
+In this workshop we will learn how to produce and consume messages using the [Kafka Java API](https://kafka.apache.org/documentation/#api) using Avro for serializing and deserializing messages.

 ## Create the project in Eclipse IDE